Best Hotels in Paris: From Palace Hotels to Saint-Germain Boutiques (2026)

 Price: €900–15,000/night | Location: 10 Place de la Concorde, 8th

-The Crillon (1758 — built by Louis XV as a private mansion, converted into a hotel in 1909) has the finest address in Paris — on the Place de la Concorde, where the Tuileries Garden and the Champs-Élysées converge, the hotel’s neoclassical façade has overlooked the square through the Revolution (the guillotine was operated 300 meters from the front door), the Belle Époque, two world wars, and the postwar luxury age.
-The 2017 reopening after a 4-year renovation produced one of the world’s finest hotels: the Karl Lagerfeld-designed Coco Suite (the suite dedicated to Coco Chanel, who lived here), the Jardin d’Hiver winter garden, and the extraordinary Brasserie d’Aumont.
+The Crillon (1758 — built by Louis XV as a private mansion, converted into a hotel in 1909) has the finest address in Paris — on the Place de la Concorde, where the Tuileries Garden and the Champs-Élysées converge.
+The hotel’s neoclassical façade has overlooked the square through the Revolution (the guillotine was operated 300 meters from the front door), the Belle Époque, two world wars, and the postwar luxury age.
+The 2017 reopening after a 4-year renovation produced one of the world’s finest hotels: the Karl Lagerfeld-designed Coco Suite (the suite dedicated to Coco Chanel, who lived here), the Jardin d’Hiver winter garden, and the superb Brasserie d’Aumont.

 The Ritz Paris — Vendôme Legend